SO(10): a Case for Hadron Colliders: Introduction

 The minimal $SU(5)$ gauge symmetry~\cite{Georgi:1974sy} is a logical starting point, but just as the SM, it fails to unify gauge couplings and is tailor made for massless neutrinos.
 While there are minimal non-renormalisable extensions that can cure both problems~\cite{Dorsner:2005fq,Bajc:2006ia} - and moreover~\cite{Bajc:2006ia} predicts new light states at today's energies - it is natural to turn to the $SO(10)$ theory, which from the outset implied non-vanishing neutrino mass, and moreover unifies a generation of fermions, otherwise fragmented in $SU(5)$.
 Furthermore, it has been text-book wisdom for decades that the gauge couplings unify naturally in $SO(10)$ through an intermediate scale $M_{\rm I}$ and the desert between $M_{\rm W}$ and $M_{\rm I}$

-In this Letter, we revisit the $SO(10)$ model with small representations, which allows to treat unification constraints without any assumptions.
+In this Letter, we revisit the $SO(10)$ model with small representations, which allows to treat unification constraints without any assumption on the particle mass spectra.
 Surprisingly, we find that the desert picture fails against all prejudice.
 Instead, we find a nearby oasis with the following scalar particles at today's energies: scalar gluon octet, scalar analogs of $W$ and $Z$ and scalar leptoquark doublet.
 Moreover, these predictions are tied to a likely observability of proton decay in the planned experiments.\\